 Club World Seat

 All Club World seats on the Airbus A380 offer the same degree of comfort, with a seat pitch of 72 inches (182 cm) and a seat cushion width of 20 inches (50 cm).
-The angle of maximum seat recline is 180 degrees, and the overall length of seat when fully reclined (and when tilting the separate footrest) is a 6ft (183cm) flat-bed.
+The angle of maximum seat recline is 180 degrees, and the overall length of the seat when fully reclined (and when tilting the separate footrest) is a 6ft (183cm) flatbed.
 It also has a reclined Z position for relaxing and watching films in a near-recumbent position.
-Next to the seat, you can find the seat controls, the entertainment controls, reading light, and a power port.
+Next to the seat, you can find the seat controls, the entertainment controls, a reading light, and a power port.

 Each seat comes with a thin blanket, a small (and not-so-comfortable) pillow, and an upgraded amenity kit.
-The latter is a drawstring bag (one for men and one for women) designed to double up as a shoe or lingerie and underwear bag and includes Elemis products to refresh, revive and rehydrate, created in travel sizes exclusively for British Airways customers.
-Both the men and women’s versions include moisturizer and lip balm, as well as an eyeshade, earplugs, socks, toothbrush, toothpaste, and a pen for filling out arrivals forms.
+The latter is a drawstring bag (one for men and one for women) designed to double up as a shoe or lingerie and underwear bag.
+It includes Elemis products to refresh, revive and rehydrate, created in travel sizes exclusively for British Airways customers.
+Both the men’s and women’s versions include moisturizer and lip balm, as well as an eyeshade, earplugs, socks, toothbrush, toothpaste, and a pen for filling out arrivals forms.

 I have covered this in a separate article here as I thought the Club World the food and wine merited their own piece.